Politocracy The Game

 This is a timely game given the current state of political, social and economic acrimony.
 It is fun and challenging, and usually provokes a worthwhile dialog between players regardless or because of their political ideologies.

-The Game only requires that people sit down at a table, deal out the pieces, shuffle the cards, roll the die and discuss the past, present and future.
+The Game only requires that people sit down at a table, deal out the pieces, shuffle the cards, roll the die and discuss the past, present and future or whether there will be a future.